thisisnsh/cuecard/README.md

 Speaker notes visible only to you — for presentations, meetings, dates and everything.

-CueCard is a lightweight desktop teleprompter that keeps your speaker notes in view without letting anyone else see them.
-Whether you’re giving a presentation, or leading a meeting, you can keep your talking points floating above everything else – invisible to screen shares and recordings.
+CueCard is a lightweight cross-platform desktop teleprompter (macOS & Windows) that keeps your speaker notes in view without letting anyone else see them.
+Whether you're giving a presentation, or leading a meeting, you can keep your talking points floating above everything else – invisible to screen shares and recordings.

 <a href="https://www.youtube.com/watch?v=D2xCqQFtK-k"><strong>▶ Watch the Demo</strong></a>